nosolls/arpspoof/README.md

 docker build -t <server image tag of your choice> .
 ```

-Once the Docker images have been built, you can run the containers using just the Docker engine:
+Once the Docker images have been built, you can run the containers using just the Docker engine.
+By default, all containers are attached to the default Docker network.

 ```bash
 docker run -d -p 8888 <hacker image tag from above>